What is Emotionally Focused Therapy?

 Emotionally Focused Therapy is Research-Based

-Research shows that EFT moves couples from distress to recovery in 10-12 sessions for 70-75% of couples and creates improvements in 90% of couples.
+Research shows that EFT moves couples from distress to recovery in 12-20 sessions for 70-75% of couples and creates improvements in 90% of couples.
+You should notice an improvement after 10-12 sessions.
+It can take longer if either of you has a history of trauma.
 It has been used in many diverse settings with various types of couples in different stages of the life cycle.
 It has even been shown to improve symptoms of depression, post-traumatic stress disorder, anxiety and chronic illness.

 Who Can Benefit from Emotionally Focused Therapy?

 Emotionally Focused Therapy was developed by Sue Johnson and Les Greenberg who have been studying and researching couples since the 1990’s.
 It is based on John Bowlby’s Attachment Theory, which concluded that we all have an innate need to feel close to others.
 Just as a baby needs to be close to its mother in order to survive, adults need someone to turn to and rely on emotionally throughout the entire life span (from the cradle to the grave).

 Emotionally Focused Therapy and the Four Laws of Love

 Unfortunately, many of us live without this connection.
 We may not have had a secure bond with our parents or may have faced other emotionally traumatic experiences on our own, while growing up.
 We may have endured attachment-related injuries as adults such as an affair.
 These kinds of experiences make it difficult for us to trust others and can have a negative impact on the way we see ourselves as well.